yourvaiqbal/ecommerce-sql-analysis/README.md

 ## Business Insights

-Key business insights identified from the analysis:
+Advanced business insights identified from the transactional analysis:

-* Total revenue reached approximately R$16M during the analysis period.
-* More than 95% of orders were successfully delivered, indicating strong operational fulfillment performance.
-* Revenue growth accelerated significantly throughout 2017 and peaked during early-to-mid 2018.
-* São Paulo (SP) generated the highest customer revenue contribution among all states.
-* Average Order Value (AOV) remained relatively stable, indicating consistent customer purchasing behavior.
-* Operational issues such as canceled and unavailable orders remained at low levels compared to completed deliveries.
-* Quarterly revenue trends reveal strong marketplace expansion before experiencing a decline in late 2018.
+* **Geographic Concentration Risk:** São Paulo (SP) is the primary revenue engine for the marketplace.
+While it indicates strong market penetration, this heavy reliance on a single state poses a geographic concentration risk, highlighting untapped growth potential in secondary states like RJ and MG.
+* **Stagnant Customer Share of Wallet:** Although total transaction volume scaled up to R$16M, the Average Order Value (AOV) remained flat over the 3-year period.
+This indicates that marketplace expansion was driven purely by new user acquisition rather than successful upselling or cross-selling strategies.
+* **The Late-2018 Growth Drop:** Revenue peaked in early 2018 but experienced a significant decline toward the end of the year.
+Because operational issues (canceled/unavailable orders) remained low (<5%), this drop points toward marketing saturation, customer churn, or a drop in customer retention rather than supply-chain failures.

 These findings demonstrate how SQL-based analytical workflows can be used to generate actionable business insights from raw transactional datasets.